 4.2.
 Adjusted fees.
 We reserve the right to with 3 months’ written notice adjust the prices of the Services, however in such case you may, if you do not accept the adjusted fees, the latest two weeks after the adjusted fees are implemented, with a written notice terminate the Services.
 During the termination period, that can be extended up to 6 months by you, you pay the original fees for the Services.

 4.3.
 Index.
-The fees for the Services shall every 12 months be increased in relation to Labor Cost Index for non-manual workers in private sector (LCI non-man), with a base index year of 2008, with a minimum of 0%.
-The index is provided by Statistics Sweden.
+The fees for the Services shall every 12 months (as from January 1st) be increased in relation to the Labor Cost Index for non-manual workers in private sector (the LCI non-man index) provided by Statistics Sweden, whereas the adjustment shall be made in relation to the latest published preliminary quarter figures at the time of the adjustment, compared to a base index set in the same quarter period the year prior to you commencing the Service, with a minimum of 0%.

 4.4.
 Purchase from reseller.
 If Services are sold through a reseller, you shall pay the fees only to such reseller.

 4.5.
 VAT and import duties.
 The fees are stated exclusive of VAT and import duties etc. You are responsible for paying applicable VAT, import duties or other taxes, and even if these payments were to be paid by us, you must reimburse us thereof.
 If we require you to, you are obliged to show us the official tax receipt of such payments.

 5.1.
 Rights to Your Content.
 All rights in and to Your Content, including all intellectual property rights, shall be your exclusive property and shall remain wholly vested in you.
 Connectitude and its business partners have a worldwide, non-exclusive, royalty free right to use, host, store, transmit, display, modify, and reproduce Your Content for the purpose of providing the Services.